 The personal qualities our people possess are as important as their qualifications.
 You need to be happy collaborating with a team yet capable of, and used to, independent action.
 You will need to demonstrate an ability and desire for lateral thinking, be capable of close attention to detail, and have the energy, resilience and ambition to succeed in a top global law firm.

-When to Apply: Law students should apply over the summer after completion of their penultimate year and when they have their exam results (where applicable) and by 31 July 2013 at the latest.
-Non-law students and non-law graduates should apply by 30 April 2013.
+When to apply: Law students should apply over the summer after completion of their penultimate year and when they have their exam results (where applicable) and by 31 July 2014 at the latest.
+Non-law students and non-law graduates should apply by 31 March 2014.
 Applicants should visit our website at www.hoganlovells.com/graduates and complete an application form online.

-Vacancies: We recruit up to 75 trainee solicitors each year across two intakes (February and August).
-From October 1 2012, we are recruiting for the August 2015 and February 2016 intakes.
+Vacancies: We recruit up to 60 trainee solicitors each year across two intakes (February and August).
+From October 1 2013, we are recruiting for the February and August 2016 intakes.